-- Staff should not generally be offered any additional hours in the first week of return following significant sickness absence. - The Registered Manager (or their designate) must monitor additional staff working hours with full reference to the Working Time Regulations 1998.
-Individual staff may choose to opt out of the Working Time Regulations and work in excess of the hours specified, although this must be notified in writing to SES. - Part time members of staff may negotiate additional hours with the Registered Manager, but this should not amount to more than a total number of 60 working hours per week
+- Staff should not generally be offered any additional hours in the first week of return following significant sickness absence. - The YARSM must monitor additional staff working hours with full reference to the Working Time Regulations 1998.
+Individual staff may choose to opt out of the Working Time Regulations and work in excess of the hours specified, although this must be notified in writing to SES. - Part time members of staff may negotiate additional hours with the YARSM but this should not amount to more than a total number of 60 working hours per week

-SPECIALIST EDUCATION SERVICES
+SPECIALIST EDUCATION SERVICES: Tower Hill